🏠

 Delivery context

 This documentation reflects a real, delivered Python library.
-It describes guarantees and constraints that are already enforced in libraries generated using Hydra Forge - not proposed or aspirational behavior.
+It describes guarantees and constraints that are already enforced in libraries containing an embedded Hydra Forge engine - not proposed or aspirational behavior.

 This material may be used for technical due diligence, architectural review, or internal evaluation.